ttinoco/OPTALG/docs/opt_solver.rst

    &                   \quad && l \le x \le u.          \quad && : \pi, \mu
    \end{alignat*}

 using an interior point method.
-Quadratic problems solved with this solver must be objects derived from the class :class:`QuadProblem <optalg.opt_solver.QuadProblem>`, which is a subclass of :class:`OptProblem <optalg.opt_solver.OptProblem>`.
+Quadratic problems solved with this solver must be instances of the class :class:`QuadProblem <optalg.opt_solver.problem_quad.QuadProblem>`, which is a subclass of :class:`OptProblem <optalg.opt_solver.problem.OptProblem>`.
 The following example shows how to solve the quadratic problem

 .. math::
    :nowrap: